Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The Wallabies represent Australia internationally in rugby union, and are consistently one of the highest-ranked rugby teams in the world.

-The Wallabies hold the distinction of having competed in all seven editions of Rugby World Cups, having won the tournament twice, made the final on one separate occasion and made the semi-finals and quarter-finals twice each in the remaining four editions of the tournament.
+The Wallabies hold the distinction of having competed in all eight editions of the Rugby World Cup, having won the tournament twice, finished runners-up twice, while making the semi-finals and quarter-finals twice each too.

 Australia’s rivalry with the All Blacks culminates in the showdown for the Bledisloe Cup, which the Wallabies have held 12 times in the history of competing for the trophy.

-In addition to the All Blacks and Springboks, the Wallabies also have firmly-established rivalries with England and France and compete for the Cook Cup and Tophie des Bicentenaires respectively.
+In addition to the All Blacks and Springboks, the Wallabies have firmly-established rivalries with England and France and compete for the Cook Cup and Trophee des Bicentenaires respectively.

 Former captain George Gregan currently holds the record for the highest-capped Wallabies player, having played in the green and gold 139 times, 59 of those as captain.

 Flanker George Smith remains the most-capped forward, having represented Australia on 110 occasions.
 David Campese holds the record for the most Wallabies tries scored, while Michael Lynagh remains the Wallabies all-time leading point-scorer, with 911.

 Michael Cheika is the current head coach of the Wallabies, having taken the reigns from former coach Ewen McKenzie, who resigned in October 2014.